MarcoTheCreator/Sameday-AWB-Management-AI/README.md

 # Sameday AWB Management (React Admin)
+This is a custom AWB management system built using React-Admin and Cursor AI.
+The app is communicating with Sameday's API, Sameday being a Romanian delivery company.

-1) How to run the app
+## How to run the app
 ```
 cd app
 npm install